-Instead of specific grass seed, you can use a standard mixture of perennial ryegrass and Kentucky bluegrass for durability in high-traffic lawns.
+Instead of a specific grass seed, you can use a standard mixture of perennial ryegrass and Kentucky bluegrass for durability in high-traffic lawns.
 The best month to plant cool-season grass like Fescue is September or mid-August.
 On the other hand, plant warm-season grasses like Bermuda grass in late spring to summer.

 But how do you apply grass seed and fertilizer?